 Enrollment in the IMBA Program is limited.
 Applicants should submit their application

 materials as early as possible.

-We are currently accepting late applications for highly qualified candidates.
+We are currently accepting early applications for the Fall 2014 start.

 If you are an international student, all international documents (such as F1 visa

 and I20 certificate) must be completely processed by June 1st to avoid forfeiture

 of a seat in the program and, if applicable, the student’s graduate assistantship.